mstocco/mariostoc.co/content/traininglog/20210103-ironman2021-34weeksout.md

 Another wonderful _"sleep-in"_ morning.

 A spot came up at the Esquimalt pool so I repeated [Tuesday's workout](javascript:flick('tue');).
-There 4 of us swimming the moderate lane(s) which made for some congestion; not a big deal as everything worked out.
+Four of us swimming the moderate lane(s) made for some congestion; not a big deal as everything worked out.
 I did feel **a bit more tired** while doing the lengths compared to my memory of the same workout just two days ago.

 After the swim, I had a choice of easy run or easy bike.
-The tired feeling during the swim made the decision for me and I sat on the trainer for 45 minutes; effort was **super easy**.
+The tired feeling during the swim made the decision for me.
+I sat on the trainer for 45 minutes; effort was **super easy**.
 I watched a condensed version of the Seahawks vs 49ers game.

 <!---->
 ## FRIDAY JAN 08 🌦